PhantomHunt/cdc_postgres_logical_replication/README.md

 # cdc_postgres_logical_replication
-Code for implementing CDC on postgresql database using pgoutput and test_decoding output plugins using python.
+This is implementation of CDC on postgresql database using pgoutput and test_decoding output plugins using python.

 The underlying logic for pgoutput decoder is https://www.postgresql.org/docs/12/protocol-logicalrep-message-formats.html.